markholloway/markholloway.github.io/_posts/2018-12-28-twilio-sms-redaction.md

     -u "ABCD1234:EFGH5678"

 ```
-If `sub-accounts` are created they will inherit the current redaction setting of the parent account.
+When `sub-accounts` are created they will inherit the current redaction setting of the parent account.
 The sub-account settings can be changed at any time.

 Happy texting!